Our Long Road Home

-Our Long Road Home is the fourth studio album by American alternative metal band Taproot.
-It was released on September 16, 2008 and is Taproot's first independent release since 1999's Upon Us.
-The album was released through Velvet Hammer, the label founded by the eponymous management company that has worked with bands such as System of a Down, Deftones, and Alice in Chains.
+Our Long Road Home is the fourth studio album by the American alternative metal band Taproot.
+It was issued on September 16, 2008, and is Taproot's first independent release since 1999's Upon Us.
+The album was published through Velvet Hammer.
 It is the band's first collaboration with producer Tim Patalan, after working with Toby Wright on their two previous studio releases.
+It was the final album to feature original drummer Jarrod Montague, whose departure was announced a week after the record's release.
+Montague would rejoin the band in 2023.
+Our Long Road Homes lead single is "Wherever I Stand".